Tai Chi Qigong for Injury Recovery

 Gentle Powerful Movements

-Tai Chi and Qigong can be practiced by literally anyone of any ability, capability, health, weight, fitness level and/or age.
+Tai Chi and Qigong can be practised by literally anyone of any ability, capability, health, weight, fitness level and/or age.
 There are no restrictions to these movements.
 They suit people who are recovering from injury, as they offer little impact, no jarring and can be performed as gently as needed.
-In times of recovery the physical body (and mind!) is in a state of stress, resources from the body are pooled to healing.
+In times of recovery the physical body (and mind!) is in a state of stress, which means resources from the body are drawn into the healing process.
 It would be fruitless to add further stress on the body and over-do movement.
 Yet being sedentary can be counter-productive in healing and recovery.

-Speed in Recovery
+Speed in Recovery & Prevention

 Here are some useful resources on injury recovery using Tai Chi and Qigong: